Rolled Lead Sheet

 Aluminium Soakers are used at the abutment of a pitched roof and an existing wall and are available in a range of sizes to suit slate and plain tile roofs.
 Soakers are inserted between successive slate or tile courses and protected by a cover flashing to make a waterproof joint.

 Become a Lead expert with our downloadable documents.

 We are the UK's leading Rolled Lead Sheet manufacturing company.
-Being part of Ecobat, the world’s largest producer and recycler of Lead with production facilities throughout Europe, USA and South Africa, we continuously challenge ourselves to provide our customers with the best quality products and to develop our business sustainability.
+Being part of Ecobat, the world’s largest producer and recycler of Lead with production facilities throughout Europe and USA, we continuously challenge ourselves to provide our customers with the best quality products and to develop our business sustainability.

 The Ecobat Resources site in Welwyn Garden City, Hertfordshire, which started production in 1932, is home to one of the UK's most advanced rolling mills, state of the art robotic finishing lines and the UK’s largest recycling facility for Lead recovered from construction demolition.
 Decades of experience combined with the latest technology makes us unique and distinctive.